Chicago Botox® Can Help You to Turn Back the Hands of Time

 Botox® and Fillers Prices:

 Botox® cost in Chicago really depends on the type of treatment you’re interested in.
-The cost of fillers also depends on your needs but is generally a few hundred dollars per syringe; more than one syringe will likely be necessary to achieve the results you desire.
+The cost of fillers also depends on your needs; more than one syringe will likely be necessary to achieve the results you desire.
 Dr. Moynihan can break down and go over the cost of Botox® and fillers with you based on your unique needs.

 What Happens after the Procedure?